veeta-tv/roku-gamp/README.md

 It's recommended that implementers create a [Mobile Analytics](https://www.google.com/analytics/mobile/) account to capture data rather than a web site.

-Requires URLEncode helper method in url.brs from the Roku SDK.
+Requires URLEncode helper method in url.brs and generalUtils.brs from the Roku SDK.
 A copy from the SDK has been included herein to make a complete example app.

 # Google Analytics Set-Up